-- When you first enter your subscription key and download the Master Database. - After you have purchased optional categories or protocols, or moved from Websense Web Filter to Websense Web Security or Web Security Gateway (Anywhere).
+- When you first enter your subscription key and download the Master Database. - After you have moved from Websense Web Filter & Security to TRITON AP-WEB.

 Typically, category and protocol additions or removals are rare, and generally publicized several weeks before the update takes place.
 If you have configured Websense software to notify administrators of systems alerts, you will also receive notification when new categories and protocols have been added or removed.